jqug/switchboard/README.md

 It can be used with a single switch (auto-scan), two switches (manual scan) or even more (extra switches can be configured to back, home, scroll up and scroll down).
 It's been tested mostly with single-switch operation so far, for use by the most impaired users where every switch press counts.

+The live app on the Play store can be installed [here](https://play.google.com/store/apps/details?id=ug.air.switchaccess&hl=en).

 ### What are the limitations?

 * Android doesn’t currently allow accessibility services to click on everything.